SoupyzInc/SoupyzInc/README.md

 ```

 <img align="right" width="50%" src="https://github-readme-stats.vercel.app/api?username=soupyzinc&hide=contribs&count_private=true&show_icons=true&theme=dark&title_color=9aa0a6&text_coolor+9aa0a6&icon_color=CAD1D9&bg_color=00000000">
 <p>Yes, "Matt" is fine too, whatever comes naturally to you.
 I'm 16, a rising senior in highschool, and I have a programming addiction.
-I'm planning to pursue a master's in Comnputer Science and maybe a minor in math while I'm at it.</p>
+I'm planning to pursue a master's in Computer Science and maybe a minor in math while I'm at it.</p>

 <br>